Rental home is being sold

 Steps for the caravan owner to sell your caravan

-If the caravan owner wants to sell your caravan, there are rules they must follow about how and when they enter your home to get a valuation or show potential buyers.
+If the caravan owner wants to sell your caravan, there are rules they must follow about how and when they enter your home to have it valued or to show potential buyers.
 There are also rules about telling you once the caravan is sold and about giving notice if they want you to leave the caravan because of the sale.

 The caravan owner must follow the rules to enter your caravan

-The caravan owner or their agent is legally allowed to enter your home to show potential buyers or to get a valuation.
+The caravan owner or their agent is legally allowed to enter your home to show potential buyers or to have it valued.
 However, there are rules they must follow.
 If they follow the rules, you must let them in.

-See our page on your privacy while renting, to learn more about what to do if they do not follow the rules.
+To learn more about what to do if they do not follow the rules, see our page on your privacy while renting.

-The caravan owner must give you a written ‘notice of entry’ at least 24 hours before they want to enter the property to show a potential buyer the caravan or conduct a valuation.
+The caravan owner must give you a written ‘notice of entry’ at least 24 hours before they want to enter the property to have the caravan valued or to show a potential buyer.

 The notice of entry must:

-• Be in writing – a phone call or text message telling you about it is not enough
+- Be in writing – a phone call telling you about it is not enough

-• By electronic communication, such as email, if you have given written consent to receive notices this way
+- By electronic communication, such as email, if you have agreed to receive notices this way

-If the time set by the caravan owner does not suit you can ask to change the time, however they do not have to do so.
+If the time set by the caravan owner does not suit, you can ask to change the time, but the caravan owner does not have to agree.

-The caravan owner or their agent can only stay for as long as is reasonably required to carry out the sales inspection or valuation.
+The caravan owner or their agent can only stay for as long as is reasonably required to carry out the sales inspection or get a valuation.

 Family or personal violence

-There are also extra legal protections for those experiencing, or at risk of, family or personal violence.
-These include a requirement to only hold inspections by appointment, not public open for inspections.
-For more information, see our page on privacy while renting.
+There are extra legal protections for those experiencing, or at risk of, family or personal violence.
+For more information, see our page on privacy while renting

 You have the right to object to certain photos or videos being taken of the caravan, including if they expose you or someone else to the risk of personal or family violence, or because valuable items shown expose you to the risk of your caravan being broken into.